OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Document.md

 exclude-from-graph-view:: true

-- A document is any source of text-based
+- In this graph, a document refers to any form of text that
 - # List of Documents
 	- The following is a collection of note pages for all the documents in this graph.
 	- {{query (namespace [[Document]])}}